 Token Search in

 the real world

 Token Search is a variation on “traveling salesman” problems, in which real-world salesmen must remember houses already visited and houses where sales have been made.
-The abilities measured by the test apply to other everyday activities in patients' lives as well, such as systematically searching for car keys that have been left somewhere by a partner.Speak to us about using Token Search in your practice or study
+The abilities measured by the task apply to other everyday activities in patients' lives as well, such as systematically searching for car keys that have been left somewhere by a partner.Speak to us about using Token Search in your practice or study